 I’ve written an in-depth answer to what is takes to be a great growth hacker here.

 Getting a good growth marketing team early on can be extremely beneficial for a young company.
-Specially when the founders are busy with other aspects of the business.
+Especially when the founders are busy with other aspects of the business.